-The TAS5720A-Q1 device has a bidirectional I2C interface that is compatible with the Inter IC (I2C) bus protocol and supports both 100-kHz and 400-kHz data transfer rates.
+The TAS5760M-Q1 device has a bidirectional I2C interface that is compatible with the Inter IC (I2C) bus protocol and supports both 100-kHz and 400-kHz data transfer rates.
 This is a slave-only device that does not support a multimaster bus environment or wait-state insertion.
 The control interface is used to program the registers of the device and to read device status.

 The I2C bus employs two signals, SDA (data) and SCL (clock), to communicate between integrated circuits in a system.
 Data is transferred on the bus serially, one bit at a time.
 The address and data can be transferred in byte (8-bit) format, with the most significant bit (MSB) transferred first.
 In addition, each byte transferred on the bus is acknowledged by the receiving device with an acknowledge bit.
-Each transfer operation begins with the master device driving a START condition on the bus and ends with the master device driving a stop condition on the bus and ends with the master device driving a stop condition on the bus and ends with the clock is HIGH to indicate START and STOP conditions.
+Each transfer operation begins with the master device driving a START condition on the bus and ends with the master device driving a stop condition on the bus.
+The bus uses transitions on the data pin (SDA) while the clock is HIGH to indicate START and STOP conditions.
 A high-to-low transition on SDA indicates a start and a low-to-high transition indicates a stop.
 Normal data-bit transitions must occur within the low time of the clock period.
-These conditions are shown in Figure 11.
+These conditions are shown in Figure 48.
 The master generates the 7-bit slave address and the read/write (R/W) bit to open communication with another device and then waits for an acknowledge condition.
-The TAS5720A-Q1 holds SDA LOW during the acknowledge clock period to indicate an acknowledgment.
+The TAS5760M-Q1 holds SDA LOW during the acknowledge clock period to indicate an acknowledgment.
 When this occurs, the master transmits the next byte of the sequence.
 All compatible devices share the same signals via a bidirectional bus using a wired-AND connection.
 An external pullup resistor must be used for the SDA and SCL signals to set the HIGH level for the bus.